unit73e/haskell-tests/intro.md

     Prelude>

 By default the prompt is defined as `%s >` where `%s` is replaced by the names of the modules currently in scope.
-The `Prelude` a module that implements a set of useful libraries and the first module to be loaded in every Haskell program.
+The `Prelude` is a module that implements a set of useful libraries.
 The `Prelude` is always implicitly available, meaning the types, values and functions it defines can be used without any additional steps.

 To load a new module run the `:module +` command: